-The church should ask themselves this question concerning, when is a house not a house?
-In responding to this question we should consider all that Jesus Christ is and what He has done for us.
-We must see that as our Apostle, He is God’s representative to His people and as High Priest, He is the people’s representative to God.
-We should know that Jesus Christ is much more worthy of glory than was Moses because Moses was merely a servant, and himself a member of the house of Israel.
-In contrast, as God, Jesus Christ is both builder of and the Lord of His House.
-He is the fulfillment of all that Moses only foreshadowed.
+Today’s church should ask themselves this question, when is a house not a house?
+In responding to this question, we should ask ourselves and consider all that Jesus Christ is and what He has done for us.
+We must see that as our Apostle, He is God’s representative to His people and as our High Priest, He is the people’s representative to God.
+We should also understand that Jesus Christ is worth much more glory than was Moses because Moses was merely a servant, and but a member of the house of natural Israel.
+In contrast, as God, Jesus Christ is both the builder of and the Lord of His own House.
+He is the fulfillment of all that Moses could only foreshadow.

-Thus, the world around Noah had built for itself a house, a way of life, one they dwelt in and pursued with their hearts.
-With us knowing that the world’s way of life, which they lived in was one that God destroyed by the flood, if Noah’s house had also been destroyed along with the rest of the world, his way of life would have also perished.
-Nevertheless, Noah, because of righteousness in the saving of his house, brought judgment to the rest of the world.
+Meaning that the world around Noah had built for themselves a house, a way of life, one they dwelt among and pursued with their corrupted hearts.
+With us knowing that the world’s way of life, which they of Noah’s time lived in, was one that God destroyed by the flood.
+Note, that if Noah’s house had also been destroyed along with the rest of the world, his way of life would have also perished.
+Nevertheless, Noah, because of righteousness in the saving of his house, brought judgment to the rest of the world, along with their lifestyles.
 Heb.
 11:7, “By faith Noah, being warned of God of things not seen as yet, moved with fear, prepared an ark to the saving of his house [way of life]; by the which he condemned the world, and became heir of the righteousness which is by faith“.
-Is God, in our generation likewise speaking to us of things not seen yet?
-Again the question, when is a house not a natural wood and brick house?
-When it is a human body, a place of habitation for the human spirit and a realm of life, in which God dwells through in His nature.
+Is God, in our generation, likewise speaking to us of things not yet seen?
+Again, the question to ask, when is a house not a natural wood and brick house?
+When it is a human body, a place of habitation for the spirit.
+That is, becoming a realm or way of life, a place in which God desires to dwell according to His nature.

 Abraham and his household also became an example as they multiplied to become the House of Israel.
-In them, God established the way of life through Abraham that God desired to set in the earth.
+In them, God established a way of life through Abraham that God desired to set in the earth.
 In this way of life, Israel became the people known as God’s people.
 Gen. 18:19, “For I [God] know him, that he [Abraham] will command his children and his household after him, and they shall keep the way of the Lord, to do justice and judgment; that the Lord may bring upon Abraham that which He hath spoken of Him”.
-These, the household of Abraham, Isaac, and Jacob, were the house that God had chosen to build for Himself as a dwelling place.
-God desired to bring forth, out from Himself, a people in which to manifest His image and to continue from generation to generation manifesting the God life on the earth.
+These, the household of Abraham, Isaac and Jacob, were the house which God had chosen to build for Himself as a dwelling place.
+God desired to bring forth, out from Himself, a people in which to manifest His image and to continue from generation to generation manifesting His God life within and upon the earth.
 How then was it that God built the house of Israel?
-It was not with hammer and nail, but by birthing unto Jacob twelve sons that were to carry on in the God life on the earth.
-These twelve sons were to become a way of life that was to be established and manifest through them to affect all the earth.
+It was not with hammer and nails, but by birthing unto Jacob twelve sons that were to carry on in living the revealed God life upon the earth.
+These twelve sons were to become a way of life that was to be established and manifested through them to eventually affect all the earth.

-Likewise, with Ruth, Boaz seed built the house that the Lord would give him through Ruth.
+Likewise, along with Ruth, Boaz’ seed built the house that the Lord would give him through Ruth.
 Ruth 4:12-13, “And let thy house be like the house of Pharez whom Tamar bare unto Judah, of the seed which the Lord shall give thee of this young woman.
-So Boaz took Ruth, and she was his wife and when he went in unto her, the Lord gave her conception, and she bares a son.”
+So, Boaz took Ruth, and she was his wife and when he went in unto her, the Lord gave her conception, and she bares a son.”
 Know that while Israel was one house, meaning that all twelve tribes were one.
-Also within the house of Israel, were twelve houses, with each son being a house from himself for God.
-Understanding is necessary to know that the Bible makes it very plain, that when speaking of a “house”, it is not speaking of a building to go into, to eat and sleep in, but is speaking of a particular way of life.
-Their life-style was to become a way of life revealing God and becoming a habitation or life-style for those who are also willing to enter into this covenant of the Lord.
+Also, within the house of Israel, were twelve houses, with each son being a house from himself for God.
+Understanding is necessary to know that the Bible makes it very plain, that when speaking of a “house”, it is not speaking of a building to go into, to eat and sleep in, but is speaking of a way of life.
+Their life-style was to become a way of life, revealing God and becoming a habitation or manifesting life-style for those who are also willing to enter this covenant of the Lord.

 One thing we must always consider, that God is a Spirit.
-This means that no one structure ever built in heaven or on the earth could ever completely contain Him.
+This means that no one physical structure, ever built in heaven or on the earth, could ever completely contain Him.
 In seeing this truth, do we need to worry that we will lose our beautiful large free mansion in the sky?
 The answer is no, because we never had one.
-When Jesus said, “In my Father’s house are many dwellings (mansions),” He is referring to, as with Jacobs sons, so also with God’s sons, the first-fruits many member body of Christ.
-Each son is a house or dwelling place for God’s way of life to dwell in.
-Like Jacob’s sons, each son was different, with different promises and ministries, but they were all of the House of Israel.
+When Jesus said, “In my Father’s house are many dwellings (mansions),” He is referring to, as with Jacobs sons so also with God’s sons, the first-fruits many member body of Christ.
+Each son is a house or dwelling place for God’s way of life to dwell in and through.
+Like Jacob’s sons, each son was different, with different promises and ministries, but they were all the House of Israel.

 In truth, we must understand what the truth here is.
-First, that there is a realm of life where God lives and it is in that realm of life that He makes His habitation.
-Secondly, that it is in that realm of the Spirit that God is preparing a place for us.
-John 14:3, “And if I go and prepare a place for you, I will come again, and receive you unto myself; that where I am, there ye may be also”.
-This is saying that we shall live in the same realm of life, a certain life-style, that God lives in.
+First, that there is a realm of life where God lives, and it is in that realm or way of life that He makes His habitation.
+Secondly, that it is in this realm of the Spirit that God is preparing a place for us.
+John 14:3, “And if I go and prepare a place for you, I will come again, and receive you unto myself; that where I am, there ye may be also“.
+This is saying that we shall live in the same realm of life, that certain manifesting life-style, that God lives in.

 What does this mean, “That where I am, there you may be also”?
-Consider this; we have had an old house or way of life that we have dwelt in and been influenced by.
+Consider this; we have had an old house or way of life that we have dwelt in and been influenced by, it ruled over us.
 Our old house was a house of death, pain, sickness, sin, doubts, fears, loneliness, tears, tormenting spirits, religious confusions with misunderstandings as well as all manner of human difficulties.
-However, our new house or way of life is a place of eternal victory and glory, born of God and reproducing His life in the earth through our house or way of life.
+However, our new house or way of life is to be a place of eternal victory and glory, born of God and reproducing His life in the earth through our house or a way of life.
 Meanwhile we are inheriting all things according to God’s word.
 This means for us that each one shall have a prepared house, a way of life consisting of a ministry and a realm of dominion in the Father’s house.
 To this, we say yea and amen.